vishesh-baj/airbo-blog-app/README.md

 3. Adding protected routes is one of the main highlights as far as security is concerned in our application.
 I've added protection in both BE and FE.

+4. Whole application is mobile responsive, hence it can be used both on mobile and pc for better user experience.